ThomasCarroll/Detecting_Metastasis_Doorways_in_Breast_Cancer_with_ZeroCostDL4Mic/README.md

 Recently, our lab published a [machine learning method to detect TMEMs](https://pubmed.ncbi.nlm.nih.gov/32244564/) in fixed tissues.
 This supervised learning method utilized pixel classifcation followed by segmentaion to identify the three cell types of TMEM and then exapnding the size of TMEM-associated vessel to generate the TMEM ROI.
 This method involves careful pre and post processing of images such as smoothening, filtering and boundary separation of different cell types.

 ## Goal
 We wanted to bypass all of the above described time-consuming and labor-intesive pre/post processing steps and remove all the user inputs which are required for pixel based classification and segmentation of objects.
-Therefore, we were interested in using a deep learning object detection model trained with just the pathologists drawn TMEM annotations and then use this trained model to detect TMEM doorway sites in images not seen by the model.
+Therefore, we were interested in using a deep learning object detection model trained with just the pathologists drawn TMEM annotations and then use this trained model to detect TMEM doorways in images not seen by the model.

 <!--
 in FFPE tissues triple stained with anti-Mena (ligh pink, cancer cell marker), anti-Iba1 (brown, marrophage marker) and anti-CD31 (blue, endothelial cell marker)